Labour rights in Azerbaijan: International Labour Organization and Azerbaijan

 Azerbaijan became a member of the International Labour Organization in May 1992.
 The ILO opened its local office in Azerbaijan in 2003.
 Until the end of September 2017, Azerbaijan has ratified 58 Conventions and 1 Additional Protocol within the framework of the ILO.
 All fundamental and governance conventions of ILO have been ratified by Azerbaijan.
 On 18–19 November 2010, Baku, the capital of Azerbaijan, played host to the 3rd Conference of the Regional Alliance of Labour Inspections.
-The Ministry of Labour and Social Protection of Population of the Republic of Azerbaijan, the International Association of Labour Inspections, the ILO, and the World Bank together organized the Conference.
+Azerbaijan's Ministry of Labour and Social Protection of Population of, the International Association of Labour Inspections, the ILO, and the World Bank together organized the conference.